-Claim 43 of the '137 patent is exemplary, and recites a method comprising the steps of "capturing an image the check" then "sending a captured image of the check" "within and between" various locations within a system, "encrypting subsystem identification information" and "verifying the transaction data from the check."
+Claim 46 of the '988 patent is exemplary, and recites a method comprising the steps of "capturing an image of documents and receipts and extracting data therefrom" then "transmitting [the] data" "from," "within," and "to" various locations within a system.
 See, e.g., Ex.
-1002, 28:28-45.
-The '137 patent claims to "capturing," "sending," and "encrypting" data, merely arrange and move data and are thus unpatentably abstract.
+1001, 28:17-34.
+The '988 patent claims to "capturing" and "transmitting" data, and in some claims "encrypting" data, merely arrange and move data and are thus unpatentably abstract.
 See Mayo, 132 S. Ct. at 1294 ("To transform an unpatentable law of nature into a patent-eligible application of such a law, one must do more than simply state the law of nature while adding the words 'apply it.'"); id. at 1297 (asking "What else is there in the claims before us?").

 In recent years, the Court of Appeals for the Federal Circuit has considered several cases involving the application of § 101 to patent claims involving computers, resulting in fractured decisions on the scope of patent-eligibility.
 See CLS Bank Int'l v.
 Alice Corp.
 Pty.
 Ltd., 717 F.3d 1269 (Fed.
 Cir.
 2013) (en banc) (Moore, J., concurring-in-part and dissenting-in-part) ("Our court is irreconcilably fractured over these system claims and there are many similar cases pending before our court ").
-After taking the CLS Bank case en banc to consider questions of when a computer imparts patent-eligibility under § 101, CLS Bank Int'l v.
+After taking the CLS Bank case en banc to consider questions of when a computer imparts patent-eligibility under §101, CLS Bank Int'l v.
 Alice Corp., 484 F. App'x 559 (Fed.
 Cir.
 2012), the Court did not reach consensus and instead "propounded at least three incompatible standards, devoid of consensus, serving simply to add to the unreliability and cost of the system of patents as an incentive for innovation."
 Id. at 1321 (Newman, J., concurring-in-part and dissenting-in-part); compare Accenture Global Servs., GMBH v.
 Guidewire Software, Inc., No 2011-1486, 2013 WL 4749919, at 7, 9 (Fed.
 Cir.
 Sept.
 5, 2013) (finding unpatentable claims to computer system for processing insurance claims using multiple databases and software modules) with Ultramercial, Inc. v.
 Hulu, LLC, 722 F.3d 1335, 1350 (Fed.
 Cir.
-2013) (upholding claims limiting abstract idea of advertising as currency, where transaction limited to an Internet website, offering free access conditioned on viewing a sponsor message, and only applying to a media product).
+2013) (upholding claims limiting)

+abstract idea of advertising as currency, where transaction limited to an Internet website, offering free access conditioned on viewing a sponsor message, and only applying to a media product).